BBrees/Python_Beginner_Project_1/README.md

 expenses - use of lists and for loops; comments to show more than one way to sum a list.

 expenses_2 - use of for loop with range to build list and sum calculator.
 Use of round () to limit floating point number when printing out answer

+movie_schedule - use of dictionaries and for loops

+contacts - extracting data from dictionaries within dictionaries